JakeDavisCodes/mystitron/devLog.md

 ### Day 4
 I had a great day at the Renaissance Fair today!
 Got an awesome digeridoo.
 No time for coding today, but I hope to start work on Card / Set data tomorrow

+### Day 5
+Had to go into work early today :( didnt have time to code.